 Students employed on a project are not permitted to work more than 20 hours per week during the fall and spring semesters.
-No work is permitted during holidays or University-schedule closures.
+No work is permitted during holidays or University scheduled closures.
 Students enrolled in summer courses are eligible to work no more than 20 hours per week.
 Students not enrolled during the summer, but successfully completed the prior spring semester as a full-time student may work a 40-hour work week provided the student is registered as a full time student for the upcoming semester.
 The first date students can begin a 40-hour work week during the summer is the start of the first Monday after the spring semester ends.
 All hiring is contingent upon the availability of adequate funding.

 International students are not permitted to work more than 20 hours per week regardless of fall/spring/summer status.
 There can be no exceptions in accordance with Code of Federal Register: 8 C.F.R.
-214.2 (f) (9) (i): Please see the foreign national employment policy for detail. https://www.ncat.edu/about/hr/student-employment/index.php
+214.2 (f) (9) (i): Please see the foreign national employment policy for detail.
+Student Employment (ncat.edu) Foreign National Employment at N.C.
+A&T - Aggie Hub | North Carolina A&T State University